 I also make this Peanut Butter Fudge with Powdered Sugar instead of granulated sugar because you get a smoother fudge.

-You don’t need any fancy equipment (other than a hand mixer) to make this delicious fudge recipe, it’s a really easy recipe, and there’s no candy thermometer required!
+You don’t need any fancy equipment (other than a hand mixer) to make this delicious fudge recipe.
+It’s a really easy recipe, and there’s no candy thermometer required!

 All of the ingredients in this recipe are likely already in your refrigerator or pantry!

-Peanut Butter Fudge Recipe Ingredients & Tools
+Creamy Peanut Butter Fudge Recipe ingredients & tools

-Creamy Peanut Butter – You’ll want to use creamy for best results; I prefer Jif Creamy.
+- Creamy Peanut Butter – You’ll want to use creamy for best results; I prefer Jif Creamy.

-Vanilla Extract – I’m a firm believer that you shouldn’t use imitation vanilla; pure vanilla extract (affiliate link) can add so much to a recipe!
+- Vanilla Extract – I’m a firm believer that you shouldn’t use imitation vanilla; pure vanilla extract (affiliate link) can add so much to a recipe!

-8×8-inch Baking Pan – I recommend using one with straight sides to keep everything cohesive but any 8×8-inch pan will do.
+- 8×8-inch Baking Pan – I recommend using one with straight sides to keep everything cohesive, but any 8×8-inch pan will do.

-Medium Saucepan – I personally like and recommend using a heavy non-stick pan for this recipe because it gets the job done and is a lot easier to clean.
+- Medium Saucepan – I personally like and recommend using a heavy non-stick pan for this recipe because it gets the job done and is a lot easier to clean.

-Hand Mixer – I love my KitchenAid hand mixer (affiliate link) for quick recipes; my stand mixer is great but not always necessary, and this keeps things easy.
+- Hand Mixer – I love my KitchenAid hand mixer (affiliate link) for quick recipes; my stand mixer is great but not always necessary, and this keeps things easy.

-Prepare your pan and the powdered sugar before you start cooking so that you can move quickly through the recipe for the best results.
+Prepare your pan and the powdered sugar before you start cooking so you can move quickly through the recipe for the best results.

-Melt the butter and brown sugar in a saucepan until it begins to boil.
+Step 1: Melt the butter and brown sugar in a saucepan until it begins to boil.
 Boil for 1 minute and 45 seconds, then remove from heat.

-Stir in the peanut butter and vanilla immediately until mostly smooth.
+Step 2: Stir in the peanut butter and vanilla immediately until mostly smooth.

-Quickly transfer the creamy peanut butter fudge mixture to a parchment-lined baking pan and allow it to set fully before slicing.
+Step 4: Quickly transfer the creamy peanut butter fudge mixture to a parchment-lined baking pan and allow it to set fully before slicing.

 1. Do NOT use all-natural peanut butter, as it has a higher amount of oil in it and can cause the fudge to separate.
 However, you can use crunchy peanut butter if you’d like.